Orulgan Range: Hydrography

-The Orulgan Range is deeply cut by riverine intermontane basins with the Undyulyung, Uel Siktyakh, Begidyan, Sobolokh-Mayan, Menkere, Dzhardzhan, Byosyuke and other right tributaries of the Lena River flowing westwards.
-To the east flow the Omoloy and its Sietinde, Kuranakh-Yuryakh and Arga-Yuryakh left tributaries, as well as the Bytantay, a left tributary of the Yana River.
+The Orulgan Range is deeply cut by riverine intermontane basins with the Undyulyung, Uel Siktyakh, Begidyan, Sobolokh-Mayan, Menkere, Dzhardzhan, Byosyuke, Tikyan, and other right tributaries of the Lena River flowing westwards.
+To the east flow the Omoloy and its Sietinde, Kuranakh-Yuryakh, and Arga-Yuryakh left tributaries, as well as the Bytantay, a left tributary of the Yana River.

 Flora

 The mountain slopes of the Orulgan are covered with sparse larch forests up to heights between 1000 m and 1200 m, and with rocky mountain tundra at higher elevations.